 Algal blooms caused by high levels of nitrate can also have severe economic consequences resulting from losses in the tourism and commercial fishing sectors.
 The value of real estate through waterfront property value decline affects local economies and communities.

 Nitrogen in water can originate from both natural and anthropogenic sources.
-Nitrogen, especially in the form of nitrate (NO3), is an essential nutrient for plants.
 Natural sources contribute minimally to high levels of nitrate in water compared with the agricultural sector, for example.